When it comes to 401(k) plans, you may be missing out on benefits that you don’t know about.

 “Roth 401(k) provisions are my favorite when offered.
 They combine the best features of Roth accounts and 401(k),” says Gordon Achtermann of Your Best Path Financial Planning in Fairfax, Virginia.

-You may be able to roll an old 401(k) from a former employer into your current 401(k) plan, basically meaning moving the money in your old 401(k) into your new one.
+You may be able to roll an old 401(k) plan from a former employer into your current 401(k), basically meaning moving the money from your old 401(k) into your new one.

-But first ask your current employer about the particulars, says Mari Adam, a certified financial planner at Adam Financial Associates in Boca Raton, Florida.
+But first, ask your current employer about the particulars, says Mari Adam, a certified financial planner who works with Mercer Advisors in Boca Raton, Florida.

 “You really need to do your homework,” Adam tells Money Talks News.
 “The boss gets to make the rules.”

 Of course, even if rolling an old 401(k) into a new one is a good option for you, it’s not your only option.
-Another is to roll your old 401(k) into an IRA — which might be the better option for reasons we outline in “Have a New Job?
-What to Do With Your Old 401(k).”
+Another is to roll your old 401(k) into an IRA — which might be the better option for reasons we outline in “5 Reasons You Should Move an Old 401(k).”

 “But if you’re desperate, if you need money, it’s better than a credit card at 22%,” Adam says of 401(k) loans.